-Alaska Wilderness League conducted annual photography contests through which participants reveal the beauty and bounty of Alaska’s Hidden Gems.
-The contest features lands in Alaska under the management of the federal Bureau of Land Management (BLM), which hold some of our nation’s greatest natural treasures: the world’s largest wild salmon fishery, the largest surging glacier in North America, millions of migratory and resident birds, the state’s largest caribou herd and longest River; the mighty Yukon.
+Alaska Wilderness League has conducted annual photography contests through which participants reveal the beauty and bounty of Alaska’s Hidden Gems.
+The contests feature lands in Alaska under the management of the federal Bureau of Land Management (BLM), which hold some of our nation’s greatest natural treasures: the world’s largest wild salmon fishery, the largest surging glacier in North America, millions of migratory and resident birds, the state’s largest caribou herd and longest River; the mighty Yukon.

 Despite containing the superlatives of Alaska’s natural beauty, the unique history, cultures, and untouched beauty in much of these wild places are yet to be discovered by many Americans, in and out of Alaska.
 Our hope is that the photographs and stories from these places will inspire the public to learn more about them, to visit them and to push for lasting protections for them.

 We are not conducting a contest in 2011, but are planning new ways to promote Alaska’s Hidden Gems!
 Please visit our page in spring 2011 for more details on how you can help us reveal Alaska’s Hidden Gems.